dbos-inc/dbos-docs/docs/typescript/reference/time-travel-debugger.md

-By default, the [Time Travel Debugging CodeLens](http://localhost:3000/cloud-tutorials/timetravel-debugging#launching-a-debug-session) will use the settings from the first [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) that includes `npx dbos-cloud debug` in the command string.
+By default, the [Time Travel Debugging CodeLens](http://localhost:3000/cloud-tutorials/timetravel-debugging#launching-a-debug-session) will use the settings from the first [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) that includes `dbos-cloud debug` in the command string.
 If there are no such launch configurations, the extension will create a launch configuration from scratch.
 The `dbos-ttdbg.debug_pre_launch_task` configuration setting is used as the [`preLaunchTask`](https://code.visualstudio.com/Docs/editor/debugging#:~:text=Debug%20quick%20pick.-,preLaunchTask,-%2D%20to%20launch%20a) value of the generated launch configuration.

 :::warning
-This configuration setting is ignored if you have a launch configuration with `npx dbos-cloud debug` in the command string, even if that launch configuration does not specify a `preLaunchTask`.
+This configuration setting is ignored if you have a launch configuration with `dbos-cloud debug` in the command string, even if that launch configuration does not specify a `preLaunchTask`.
 :::